 The hundred dollar hamburger: One of the fun things we pilots do is called the hundred dollar burger.
 This is a flight where you go somewhere with either a resturant on the field (there are suprisingly good resturants at local airports) or have crew cars (cars that airports hand out for free to people flying in).
 You fly to some remote airport, grab a meal, and then fly home.
 It is called the hundred dollar buger because you often spent considerably more on the fuel than you do on the meal.
 I love to do this myself and have flown many flights with Megan all over the midwest.
 For wisconsin, there are a couple of websites that list Wisconsin airport resturants and crew cars available at Wisconsin general aviation aiports.

 I am a licensed pilot who has been flying since December of 2012.
 Because of my busy schedule and historically cloudy/terrible weather in the mountains of central Pennsylvania, it took me about 2.5 years to get my license, which I received on June 17, 2015.
 I am currently working on my IFR clasification.

-In the summer of 2017 I have 988JF completely redone including a new custom leather interior and a repainting job.
-The repainting was made from a custom paint design that I worked with a company to make (Scheme Designers, which I highly recommend.
+In the summer of 2017 I had N988JF completely redone including a new custom leather interior and a repainting job.
+The repainting was made from a custom paint design that I worked with a company to make (Scheme Designers), which I highly recommend.
 I also added a few new avionics and other upgrades.
 Here is (one part of many) of the design as completed:

 Here is a before and after: